 that focuses on technique, dancer health, and child development.

-Ballet/Tap Combination classes are one hour and are designed for 4-5 year olds to
+Classes are one hour and are designed for ages 4-5 years to

 introduce the basic elements of ballet and tap technique.